wessberg/GlobalObject/README.md

 ## Changelog:

+**v1.0.5**:

+- Added a new exported property: `shimGlobalObjectStringified` which is a stringified shim that can be added in top of a bundle.

 **v1.0.4**:

 - Added a new function that this module exports: `shimGlobalObject`.
 Calling this from anywhere will shim the "window", "self", "root" and "global" properties on the global object.